iancmcc/iancmcc.github.io/_posts/2015-4-17-ElasticSearch-With-Control-Center.md

 ---
 layout: post
-title: Deploying Applications with Control Center, Part 1
+title: Delivering Applications in Control Center, Part 1
 ---
 [Control Center](http://controlcenter.io) is an open source tool for deploying and managing complex applications across any number of hosts.
 We use it at